 \subsection{Exhaustive bidding strategy}

-Our goal is to develop a \textit{bidding strategy} for each site \site, which will be our focus of \cref{sec:auction:prop-response}.
-We focus on ``practical'' bidding strategies that are computationally efficient and leverage only the locally visible history at each site for that site to make a bid.
-Our goal is for the practical bidding strategy to remain competitive with an \exhaustive, though impractical, strategy that always selects the ``best'' next move.
-We evaluate a practical bidding strategy by comparing the risk to a particular site \targetSite when all sites use it, versus when only \targetSite switches to an \exhaustive strategy (with others remaining practical; c.f.,~\cite{Levin:2008:BitTorrent}).
+Our goal is to develop a practical \textit{bidding strategy} for each site \site, which will be our focus in \cref{sec:auction:prop-response}.
+A ``practical'' strategy is one that is computationally efficient and leverages only on the history locally visible to the site issuing the bid.
+We aim for the practical bidding strategy to remain competitive with an \exhaustive, though impractical, strategy that always selects the ``best'' next move.
+We will evaluate the practical bidding strategy by comparing the risk to a particular site \targetSite when all sites use it, versus when only \targetSite switches to an \exhaustive strategy (with others remaining practical; c.f.,~\cite{Levin:2008:BitTorrent}).
 If the difference is modest, we deem the practical strategy adequate.
 The \exhaustive strategy is defined by the following parameters: